 A supply chain is the entire process of creating and delivering products and services including every stage starting at the supply of source materials, manufacturing of the goods through to their distribution and sale.
-It involves the entire network of all individuals, organizations, resources, activities and technology involved in the creation and sale of a product.
+It involves the entire network of all individuals, organizations, resources, activities, and technology involved in the creation and sale of a product.

-Supply chains consist of a number of supply chain steps.
-In many supply chains the first step is that companies unearth raw materials.
+Supply chains consist of several supply chain steps.
+In many supply chains, the first step is that companies unearth raw materials.
 These materials are then moved and/or transformed by:

 As a supply chain example, the smartphones that most of us cherish, contain rare-earth metals that can have been excavated in South America.
-Production and final assembly of smartphones can have taken place in Asia, and sales of smartphones happens in hundreds of countries, via multiple sales channels.
+Production and final assembly of smartphones can have taken place in Asia, and sales of smartphones happen in hundreds of countries, via multiple sales channels.
 Just imagine what supply chains need to be capable of to make this all come true.

-In current literature you may have come across terms as lean supply chain, agile supply chain and resilient supply chain.
-These words signal that supply chains need to be cost- and time-effective, flexible and quickly adaptable in response to disruptions.
+In current literature, you may have come across terms as lean supply chain, agile supply chain and resilient supply chain.
+These words signal that supply chains need to be cost- and time-effective, flexible, and quickly adaptable in response to disruptions.

 Once the supply chain strategy is defined, supply chain processes need to be set up.
 It can be decided for instance to implement a process called Sales and Operations Planning (S&OP) that balances supply and demand at a tactical level.
 S&OP is considered to be the bridge between strategy and execution.
-Or at a more operational level, supply chain planning needs to be implemented in order to manage weekly production and supply schedules.
+Or at a more operational level, supply chain planning needs to be implemented to manage weekly production and supply schedules.

 Finally, supply chains have become global and complex in recent decades.
 Therefore, there are vast amounts of market and operational data that need to be sifted through and analyzed.
 Nowadays companies cannot do without some form of supply chain analytics.
 Furthermore, companies need one or more supply chain analysts in their workforce to extract valuable information.
-This can help them in supply chain decision making and supply chain planning.
+This can help them in supply chain decision-making and supply chain planning.